grmarxer/Openstack/Openstack_2.x_Build_Instructions/procedures/3-Configuring_Overcloud_with_CLI_tools.md

     <br/>

-    The `openstack overcloud node introspect --all-manageable --provide`  command won’t poll for the introspection result, use the following command to check the current introspection state for each UUID:
+    The `openstack overcloud node introspect --all-manageable --provide`  command won’t poll for real-time introspection status, you can use the following command to check the current introspection state for each UUID:

     ```
     (undercloud) [stack@osp16-undercloud ~]$ openstack baremetal introspection status 146bb426-2a52-4cba-b12b-b3f46749462b